h0tbird/booddies/README.md

 ```

 ##### 4. Package R10K
 R10K is not in EPEL so it must be provided by other means.
-Using docker and [`fpm`][fpm-web] is a very nice solution.
+Using docker and [`fpm`][fpm-web] is a very clean solution.
 ```
 docker run -it --rm -e GEM=r10k \
 -v /data/data/centos/7/misc:/newgems centos:7 bash -c "